ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should die to-night
+Hy friends would look upon my quiet face,
+Before they laid it in its resting place,
+And deem that death had left it almost fair,
+And laying snow white flowers against my hair.
-smooth it down with tearful tenderness.
+Would smooth it down with tearful tenderness.
 And fold my hands with lingering caress­
 Poor hands, so empty and so cold to-night I
 If I should die to-night